 With a total area of 3,300 square meters (3,947 square yards), the Lotus Pond in the west area of the park is made up of two pools.
 Lotus flowers are planted in the east pool while gold fish are raised in the west pool.
 To the east of the pond are the exuberant dawn redwoods and to the west stands a square pavilion.
 A winding corridor and a rectangular waterside pavilion are to the south of the pond.
 An octagonal bamboo pavilion stands on the northeast of the bridge which arches in the middle of the pond.
 There is a fascinating lotus show in the lotus pond during summer.
 Tourists can come and enjoy the beautiful lotus flowers.

 The Marriage Market is the highlight of the Shanghai People's Park.
 It attracts a lot of people on weekends.
 Even some parents come here to choose the future wives and husbands of their children.
 On the notes are written the personal information of those who want to find a partner, including their gender, age, occupations, income, photos, telephone number, and educational background.
 In addition, their requirements for partners can be found on the notes.
 For instance, one man wants to find a good-looking and slim lady to be his future wife.

 In the 1980s, some college students and English lovers came to the park to communicate with foreign tourists to practice their spoken English.
 The practice has been kept ever since.
 Every Sunday, the English corner attracts a lot of kids, students, foreign tourists, and senior citizens.
 It is a very interesting place.

-2. Take subway line 2, get off at People's Square Station, leave from Exit 12, and go to the park through Gate 4.
+2. Take metro line 2, get off at People's Square Station, leave from Exit 12, and go to the park through Gate 4.

-2. Take bus line 451, get off at the West Nanjing Road Middle Xizang Road Station, and get into the park through Gate 5;
+2. Take bus 451 or 454, get off at the Nanjing Xilu Xizang Zhonglu Station, and get into the park through Gate 5.

 6. Take City Sightseeing Bus and get off at the park.